OBOAcademy/obook/01-ScientificComputing/scientific-computing.md

 focusing on computational modelling or computationally intensive analysis.
-We'll be focusing on more general and day-to-day topics: how can a scientist make best use of a computer to do her work well?
+We'll be focusing on more general and day-to-day topics: how can a scientist make best use of a computer to do their work well?

 These three things apply to lots of fields, but are particularly important to scientists: